Botswana: Sports

 Football is the most popular sport in Botswana.
-Qualifying for the 2012 Africa Cup of Nations is the national team's highest achievement to date.
+Qualifying for the 2012 and 2025 Africa Cup of Nations are the national team's highest achievement to date.
 Other popular sports are softball, cricket, tennis, rugby, badminton, handball, golf and track and field.
 Botswana is an associate member of the International Cricket Council.
 Botswana became a member of the International Badminton Federation and Africa Badminton Federation in 1991.
 The Botswana Golf Union has an amateur golf league in which golfers compete in tournaments and championships.
 Runner Nijel Amos won Botswana its first Olympic medal in 2012, taking silver in the 800 metres.

 In 2011, Amantle Montsho became world champion in the 400 metres and won Botswana's first athletics medal at the world level.
 High jumper Kabelo Kgosiemang is a three-time African champion.
 Isaac Makwala is a sprinter who specialises in the 400 metres who was the gold medalist at the Commonwealth Games in 2018.
 Baboloki Thebe was a silver medalist in the 200 metres at the 2014 Summer Youth Olympics and reached the semi-finals at the 2014 World Junior Championships in Athletics.
 Ross Branch Ross, a motor-biker, holds the number one place in the South African Cross Country Championship and has competed at the Dakar Rally.
 Letsile Tebogo set the world junior record in the 100 metres with a time of 9.94 at the 2022 World Athletics Championships, and, as of 2024, holds the 100-metre and 300-metre world's third-best time of 30.69 seconds.
 On 7 August 2021, Botswana won the bronze medal in the Men's 4 × 400 metres relay at the Olympics in Tokyo.
 Botswana was the first African nation to host the Netball World Youth Cup.
 On 8 August 2024, Letsile Tebogo won Botswana's first-ever Olympic gold medal at the 2024 Paris Olympics after finishing in first place in the men's 200m final, finishing with a time of 19.46 seconds.

 The card game bridge has a strong following; it was first played in Botswana around 40 years ago, and it grew in popularity during the 1980s.
 Many British expatriate school teachers informally taught the game in Botswana's secondary schools.
 The Botswana Bridge Federation (BBF) was founded in 1988.
 Bridge has remained popular and the BBF has over 800 members.
 In 2007, the BBF invited the English Bridge Union to host a week-long teaching programme in May 2008.